-Behavior Models for the Day
+Stock Market Behavior Models for the Day

 As with every Federal Open Market Committee (FOMC) statement day, there is a model for the stock market to follow pre and post announcement.
 Certain environments have very strong tendencies while others do not.
-Seven meetings ago was one of the rare times where the models strongly called for a rally on statement day which was correct as well as a decline a few days later which was also correct.
+Over the past few meetings, many of the strongest trends immediately before and after were muted except for a moderate post FOMC trend last meeting which called for mild weakness.
+The S&P 500 gained fractionally over that period.